 Course Code Co urse Title

 Department Co llege

 Number of sections Academic Year

-Name of J-)

-Coordinator or Semester (please Tick) :К)
+Name of Coordinator or Semester (please Tick) ek)

-Course Instructor First Second Summon

-(as appropriate) rirst Second Summer
+Course Instructor (as appropriate) First Second Summer

 Verification Yes No Changes suggested/Remarks 1.
 Is the assessment clearly written and free from typographical errors?
 2. Are the questions/practical tasks unambiguous in their meaning?
 3. Are the question(s)/practical tasks of a suitable type of assessment for the difficulty of the course?
 4. Are the task/question(s)/practical task and their content suitable for the level of the programme?
 5. Are the choices of question(s)/practical tasks suitable for the course/topic ILOs?
 6. Are the assessment questions assessing the complexity level in line with the mapped NQF mapped level?
-7. Does the assessment cover all the ILOs that is expected to be assessed in line with the verified course syllabus ?
+7. Does the assessment cover all the ILOs that is expected to be assessed in line with the verified course syllabus?
 8. Will the assessment allow students with differing abilities to demonstrate their capabilities 9.
 Is the allocation of marks transparent and are the marks appropriately apportioned?
 10. Are the instructions on the front page adequate and clearly expressed?
 11. Is there a marking rubric, solutions or model answers?

 12. Is there a Marking criteria or rubric for the Practical component of the courses (if applicable) 13.
-11. Does the mix of questions conform to the University guidelines for assessment methods?
+Does the mix of questions conform to the awarding body guidelines for assessment methods?
 14. Are tasks in group work able to be distributed in a way that mitigates the risk of free-riding i.e. the group work is split table into subroutines that can be allocated among group members without free-riding?
-15. Does the assessment include process of detecting misconduct as per AU Assessment Manual which includes (%) of similarity allowed (if applicable)
+15. Does the assessment include process of detecting misconduct as per the awarding body which includes (%) of similarity allowed (if applicable)